This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

-• Place washed potatoes in a stockpot.
-Cover the potatoes with cold water by one inch.
+• Cook the potatoes: Place the washed potatoes in a stockpot.
+Cover the potatoes with cold water by 1 inch.
 Place the stockpot over medium heat and bring to a boil.
-Once boiling watch the water so it doesn't boil over and cook the potatoes until they are tender.
-To check if the potatoes are cooked insert a knife into the middle and it should meet no resistance.
-Once cooked drain and set the potatoes aside to cool.
+Once boiling, watch the water so it doesn't boil over, and cook the potatoes until they are tender.
+To check if the potatoes are cooked, insert a knife into the middle, and it should meet no resistance.
+Once cooked, drain and set the potatoes aside to cool slightly.

-• In a medium bowl combine the mayonnaise, onion, mustard, apple cider vinegar, pickle relish, celery seed, salt, and pepper.
+• Prepare the dressing: In a medium bowl, combine the mayonnaise, onion, mustard, apple cider vinegar, pickle relish, celery seed, salt, and pepper.
 Whisk to combine and set aside.
-Prepare the potatoes by slicing them into small bite-sized pieces or use a chopping tool to chop them irregularly.

 1 ¾ cups mayonnaise, 2 tbsp apple cider vinegar, 1 tbsp prepared yellow mustard, ½ cup diced white onion, 1 ½ tsp kosher salt, 1 tsp freshly ground black pepper, 2 tbsp pickle relish, ½ tsp celery seed

-• Place the prepared potatoes in a large bowl.
-Add the diced celery and hardboiled eggs.
+• Assemble: Prepare the potatoes by slicing them into small bite-sized pieces, or use a chopping tool (such as a potato chopper) to chop them irregularly.
+Place the prepared potatoes in a large bowl.
+Add the diced celery and hard-boiled eggs.
 Pour over the dressing and mix to combine all the ingredients.
+Cover and refrigerate 3-4 hours before serving to let the flavors incorporate.

 1 cup diced celery, 4 large hard-boiled eggs